Lesson 53: A Complete Short Baroque Sonata

 - Loeillet of Ghent: Sonata in D minor, Op.
 1 No. 1

-- The model.
-Four movements, slow-fast-slow-fast.
-The score is in the library; the practice plan above is calibrated to its length.
+- The model; the plan above is calibrated to it.

 - Pepusch: Sonata in F major, Op.
 1 No. 1